gilianb/Robotics_and_AI_project/README.md

 ---

 ## License
-This project is licensed under the MIT License, and the work of the CLAIR Lab of the Technion is under the supervision of Dr Sarah Keren.
+This project is licensed under the CLAIR Lab of the Technion under Dr Sarah Keren's supervision.

 ---